 Implementing Siftrock Under GDPR

 How does GDPR change implementation best practices and considerations?

 Human Reply Management, Routing, Tracking:

-For new sales contact mining, implementation should be reviewed to aligned with Subscriber's consent policy.
-If Subscriber relies on consent for the lawful basis of processing Contact Data, you will configure Siftrock to exclude creating new contact records from EU-based activity because data subject consent cannot be acquired in advance.
+For new sales contact mining, implementation should be reviewed to align with Subscriber's consent policy.
+If Subscriber relies on consent for the lawful basis of processing Contact Data, you should configure Siftrock to exclude creating new contact records from EU-based activity because data subject consent cannot be acquired in advance.
 You can exclude these leads in workflows sync rules or by limiting Siftrock’s implementation to only receive replies for US-based email campaigns.
 Contact your CSM to review configuration options.

 This is not legal advice.